 What is the best way to house sows?
 Is it gestation crates?
 Is it group housing?
+Is it outdoor living?
+I hope to answer why pig farmers use gestation crates.
 For most people, sow housing raises a lot of questions.
 Let me start with saying,

 “There is NO perfect sow housing.
 None.
 Nada.”